 Our study has several limitations.
 There were differences in question wording between cohorts, and different definitions can impact upon prevalence estimates and associated risk factors (36, 37).
 However, we chose variables to be as consistent as possible.
 A further limitation relevant for interpretation is that we used symptom-based classifications by questionnaire-based definitions, and from these definitions we could not ascertain whether the severity of eczema (or wheeze) is associated with multimorbidity (12).
 We could not discern whether observations of the “same” symptoms in different children (or in the same child at different time points) may have arisen through different mechanisms (for example, whether eczema among children with eczema-only has the same underlying mechanism as eczema in patients with comorbidities).

 FLG mutations which we used in this study play an important role in individuals of Caucasian ancestry, but their associations with clinical outcomes differ significantly by race (38).
 Our results are therefore not directly transferable to all ethnic groups.

+We used wheeze instead of asthma.
+Whilst not all wheeze is asthma, wheeze is the most common manifestation of asthma.
+Furthermore, there is no formal operational definition of asthma, and pre-school age children are rarely diagnosed as asthmatics.

 Food allergy might be involved in the transitions to multimorbidity.
 However, very few population-based birth cohorts have oral food challenge (OFC)-confirmed data on food allergy.
 In MAAS, we carried out OFCs to confirm peanut allergy (39-41), and have shown that the risk is markedly higher amongst children with persistent eczema (42), and those with co-morbid persistent eczema and wheeze, but not with transient phenotypes (43).
 In the exploratory single-cohort analysis in the current study, MAAS participants with multimorbidity persistence were 5-times more likely to be peanut allergic than those without multimorbidity (10% vs. 2%; data available on request), suggesting a link between food allergy and multimorbidity.
 However, we cannot quantify this confidently given the relatively small sample, and this warrants further investigation.